 You can still petition to restore your gun rights even if you have had multiple state felony convictions, as long as there is “good cause” for your gun rights to be restored and you are not currently confined in jail or prison.

-In order to determine whether you are eligible to have your firearm rights restored and how to do so we must evaluate the laws of each state.
-If you would like us to evaluate your case and determine if it is possible then we can for a researching fee.
-If you then sign up for firearm rights restoration the fee will be applied to the total cost of the service.
+In order to evaluate whether you are eligible to have your firearm rights restored, we must evaluate the laws of each state in which you have a conviction and also the state where you currently reside.
+If you would like us to evaluate your case and determine if it is possible, we would be happy to do so.
+We charge a researching fee for our firearm rights analysis, and if you then sign up for the restoration and/or an expungement, the fee will be applied to the total cost of the service.

 In order to determine whether the Minnesota conviction would apply to your current state of residence, and whether restoring your gun rights in Minnesota would help at all, we must evaluate the laws of each state.
 We can evaluate your case and determine if it is possible and charge only a simple researching fee.
 If you then sign up for firearm rights restoration the researching fee will be applied to the total.